 Patnitop By Road

 The scenic beauty on the way to Patnitop is a treat to the eyes.
 The road takes you through many tunnels cut through green hills, which ludicrously resembles human nostrils— at least to me.

 On the National Highway NH1A, which connects Kashmir to rest of the country, lies the Chinani Nashri tunnel.

-The drive through the longest road tunnel in India with a whooping 9 kilometer long stretch is no less than a thrill.
+The drive through the longest road tunnel in India with an amazing 9 kilometer long stretch is no less than a thrill.

-The tunnel is around 13 meter in diameter and well lit by orange sodium lights.
-Those lights are sure to have a magical effect on you as you pass the never-ending tunnel in echoing silence.
+The tunnel is around 13 meter in diameter and well lit by yellow sodium lights.
+Those lights are sure to have a magical effect on you as you pass the seemingly never-ending tunnel in the echoing silence.